dotnet/docs/docs/framework/data/adonet/sql/linq/sql-server-compact-and-linq-to-sql.md

 -   The [!INCLUDE[vs_ordesigner_long](../../../../../../includes/vs-ordesigner-long-md.md)] does not support SQL Server Compact.

 ## Feature Set
- The SQL Server Compact feature set is much simpler than the feature set of [!INCLUDE[ssNoVersion](../../../../../../includes/ssnoversion-md.md)] in the following ways that can affect [!INCLUDE[vbtecdlinq](../../../../../../includes/vbtecdlinq-md.md)] applications :
+ The SQL Server Compact feature set is much simpler than the feature set of SQL Server in the following ways that can affect [!INCLUDE[vbtecdlinq](../../../../../../includes/vbtecdlinq-md.md)] applications :

 -   SQL Server Compact does not support stored procedures or views.